 So, is Investing in Bonds a Smart Decision?

-At the end of the day, making a smart decision is really a personal call.
+At the end of the day are bonds a good investment?
+It depends on your investment goals, making a smart decision is really a personal call.
 As of this writing, bond yields have been low while stock values have been increasing.
 In addition, the Federal Reserve has only recently started to increase interest rates to forestall the inflation, which devalues bonds.
 But as always, the market is subject to change at any time.
 Most financial advisors and planners still suggest having enough quality bonds in your investment portfolio to balance the security of your other investment vehicles.
 Do your research, talk with a professional, and make the right decision for your unique needs and goals!

 Want more financial and investment tips delivered straight to your inbox?
 Subscribe to the StreetShares blog!